Financially reviewed by Patrick Flood, CFA.

 Asset Allocation and Risk Tolerance

-Remember, one of the major factors in determining one’s asset allocation is personal risk tolerance.
 Stocks are more risky than bonds.
 Buying stocks is a bet on the future earnings of companies.
 Bonds are a contractual obligation for a set payment to the bond holder.
 Because future corporate earnings – and what the company does with those earnings – are outside the control of the investor, stocks inherently possess greater risk – and thus greater potential reward – than bonds.

-So why not just invest in bonds?
-Again, stocks tend to exhibit higher returns than bonds.
-Investing solely in bonds may not allow the investor to reach their financial goals based on their specific objective, and unexpected inflation can potentially be damaging to a bond-heavy portfolio.
+Moreover, unexpected inflation, for example, can potentially be damaging to a bond-heavy portfolio.
 On the flip side, investing solely in stocks maximizes volatility and risk, creating the very real possibility of losing money over the short term.
 Holding bonds reduces the impact of the risks of holding stocks.
 Holding stocks reduces the impact of the risks of holding bonds.
 Such is the beauty of diversification: Depending on time horizon and market behavior, holding two (or more) uncorrelated assets can result in higher returns and lower risk than either asset held in isolation, with a smoother ride.

 - Sold: low risk tolerance